 While the phone is still the preferred channel for complex issues, customers are more likely to reach out over live chat for quick questions.

 I use SproutSocial to manage PATLive’s social media accounts.
 I chose it for its robust reporting and monitoring, but I fell in love with it because of their support team.

 Sprout really encourages its customers to reach out with ideas and issues, and within the software there’s the option to connect with live service or support.
 If I run into something that seems buggy or if I have an idea for improvements, I just open the chat client.
 The support team is always so kind and helpful – a real win in my book.

 Not all of your customers want to use the phone.
 Offering live chat with a human is a superb way to connect with customers and help them with issues on the fly.

-Speaking of social media, customers are using social media channels for support more and more every year.
+Speaking of social media, customers are using social media channels to support more and more every year.
 Bots are definitely helpful in this realm, but human service should still be a priority on social media.

 We all know that speed is everything in social service, and failure to live up to customer expectations can really put a dent in your customer counts.
 In fact, organizations that fail to respond to customer inquiries on social media can expect to see a 15 percent increase in churn.